What is Gap Insurance? | How does it work? | Do you need Gap Insurance? | Is Gap Insurance worth it?

 This does depend on a number of factors, the price of your vehicle, the length of cover you would like and also the policy type you select.
 As you can imagine, the more expensive the vehicle, the more room for depreciation and therefore the more expensive the policy may be.
 That said, depending on where you buy your GAP from will also have an impact on the price you pay.

 At Shortfall.co.uk we aim to be amongst the best price you'll find on the market, however, if you are quoted within the dealership it tends to be a lot more expensive.
 Most recently, Martin Lewis Money Saving Expert has released a report on Gap Insurance and the difference in price between online independent suppliers such as ourselves and dealerships.
-For the previous 5 years, we have been featured within the Which? consumer magazine's report on Gap Insurance, which again highlights the difference in price between ourselves and other online suppliers.
+For the past 6 years, we have been featured within the Which? consumer magazine's report on Gap Insurance, which again highlights the difference in price between ourselves and other online suppliers.
+Recently updated in October 2018, the report has once again indicated that Shortfall.co.uk are one of, if not the best priced provider of Gap Insurance in the UK.

 If you would like to purchase the most comprehensive forms of Gap Insurance, you tend to have a maximum of up to 180 days from when you have taken delivery of the vehicle to take the cover out.
 If you are outside of the 180 days, you have a number of options depending on the circumstances and the level of cover required.